 Looking for sustainable and eco-friendly school supplies?
-From pencils to packed lunches, I’ve got you covered.
+From pencils to packed lunches, eco-friendly school uniforms, and kids’ ethical backpacks, I’ve got you covered.

 Let’s talk about eco-friendly school supplies.
-You see, here in Scotland we’re winding down the summer holidays and gearing up for back to school season.
+You see, here in Scotland we’re winding down the summer holidays and gearing up for the back-to-school season.

 Eco-Friendly School Supplies Ideas